 Everything Gets Commoditized

 Building a brand will help lower the rate of commoditization, but eventually everything conforms to The Borg.

 Let's go back to real estate.
 A $1.75 million house in San Francisco only costs about $250,000 in Nashville.
 A 7X price differential is aggressive since folks who live in Nashville can still breathe the same air, watch the same football games on TV, work remotely for Google, create a startup, and still live free as folks do in San Francisco.

 Those of us who live in expensive coastal cities have become delusional into believing our cities are so much greater than other cities.
 We've become accustomed to traffic jams, long brunch waits, and $4 gas.

 In order to optimize your finances, you've first got to track your finances.
-I recommend signing up for Personal Capital’s free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.
+I recommend signing up for Empower's free financial tools so you can track your net worth.
+The tool enables you to analyze your investment portfolios for excessive fees.
+Further, you can run your financials through their fantastic Retirement Planning Calculator.